abnerrjo/BlogSourceCode/source/_posts/2015-10-13-building-a-restful-web-service-in-c-plus-plus-is-it-even-possible.markdown

 ```

 You may need to copy the libraries inside /usr/local/lib to /usr/lib.
-Copy and past the following statements:
+Copy and past the following commands on terminal:

 ```